-- Legal preparedness for international disaster assistance. - · Disaster risk reduction law, - Preparedness and response law, - Interaction of PGI considerations into relevant legal and policy frameworks.
+- Legal preparedness for international disaster assistance. - Disaster risk reduction law, - Preparedness and response law, - Interaction of protection and inclusion considerations into relevant legal and policy frameworks. - Community engagement and dissemination mode Know your Rights, Roles and Responsibilities) to support implementation and awareness of the relevant frameworks at the local level.